 We started along the beach and soon followed a single track trail.
 I think this was the first time we even walked on a trail.
 There are two points of view about trails in the Arctic.
 One is to mess up one small portion of the land by creating a trail and a trace.
 As such the rest of the terrain is protected.
 The other is to spread out and walk so that a trail is never created and no trace is left, but a larger area of tundra is trampled.
 I don’t really know what is best, but I preferred the trail.

 The trail led us up through black rocks, maybe volcanic in nature.
 Along the way, we stopped to enjoy the views that changed with rolling fog.
 Somehow, we never stopped by the few flowers, so it was an effort for me to get any good pictures of them.
 I couldn’t lag behind, or I could have been polar bear bait.
-Upon reaching some scientific monitoring equipment on the other side of the bay, we turned up the hill toward the awk colony.
+Upon reaching some scientific monitoring equipment on the other side of the bay, we passed by some reindeer as we turned up the hill toward the awk colony.
 In all of our layers, we worked up a sweat as we climbed up to the rocky path.

 Little auks are truly tiny!
 The small birds nest beneath the scree and then stand guard atop it.
 If a predator threatens them, the whole flock lifts up in flight.
 They protect by sheer numbers.
 Along with the auks, we spotted other birds such as geese and gulls who rested on the cliffs that towered above the scree.
 There had to be a fox up there somewhere.
 We didn’t realize how lucky we were when we saw the Arctic fox our first day.
 We hadn’t seen one since.